Positivism: Positivism today

 Echoes of the "positivist" and "antipositivist" debate persist today, though this conflict is hard to define.
 Authors writing in different epistemological perspectives do not phrase their disagreements in the same terms and rarely actually speak directly to each other.
 To complicate the issues further, few practising scholars explicitly state their epistemological commitments, and their epistemological position thus has to be guessed from other sources such as choice of methodology or theory.
 However, no perfect correspondence between these categories exists, and many scholars critiqued as "positivists" are actually postpositivists.
 One scholar has described this debate in terms of the social construction of the "other", with each side defining the other by what it is not rather than what it is, and then proceeding to attribute far greater homogeneity to their opponents than actually exists.
 Thus, it is better to understand this not as a debate but as two different arguments: the "antipositivist" articulation of a social meta-theory which includes a philosophical critique of scientism, and "positivist" development of a scientific research methodology for sociology with accompanying critiques of the reliability and validity of work that they see as violating such standards.
+Strategic positivism aims to bridge these two arguments.